Definitely-not-AWS-Workshops/workshop-2-blog/content/13-Experiments-With-GitHub-Actions-Merge-Group/4-Experiment-3/_index.md

 You should set up the required code repositories in [13.1 Prepare Source Code](13-experiments-with-gitHub-actions-merge-group/1-prepare-source-code) if you have not done it yet.

-In this section, you are going to start by creating a pull request for person *a*'s changes, followed by a separate pull request for person *b*'s.
-Once both pull requests are up, you will wait for the CI workflows to run.
-Since person *a*'s changes have not been merged into the *main* branch yet, person *b*'s CI check completes successfully without incorporating person *a*'s updates.
-Feeling confident, you merge person *b*'s code changes into the *main* branch.
-But then — boom!
-The codebase is now broken, even though both pull requests had passed all their tests.
+In this section, you are going to begin by securing your *main* branch with the *Require branches to be up to date before merging* rule.
+Next, you create a pull request for person *a*'s code changes, followed by a separate one for person *b*'s.
+After both pull requests are submitted, you wait for the CI workflows to complete.
+Since person *a*'s changes have not been merged into *main* branch yet, person *b*'s CI check passes successfully without including person *a*'s updates.
+Confidently, you merge person *a*'s pull request into the *main* branch.
+However, with the new branch protection rule in place, person *b*'s pull request triggers an "update required" notification immediately.
+At this point, you manually update the *person-b* branch, which then invokes a new CI workflow run that tests person *b*'s changes now integrated with person *a*'s updates in the *main* branch.

 **1.** On the remote repository,